axelker/voiceify/README.md

 # Voiceify
-The application who translate you text to and audio.
+Transform your text into an immersive audio experience.
+Our innovative application lets you bring your words to life.
+## Stack
+- Angular >= 16 && Node JS (with express)

 # Install
 Run `npm install` in the voiceify-ui and voiceify-api.